xeroxfiend/redux-1-afternoon/README.md

 - Open `/src/store.js`.
 - Import `createStore` from Redux.
 - Create an empty initial state object.
 - Write a simple reducer.
-It should just return state by default.
+It should return state by default.
 - Create and export a Redux store.

 <details>
 <summary>Detailed Instructions</summary>

 In Redux, components need to connect to a store.
 Let's create this store.
 Open `store.js`.
-We'll only be needing one thing from `redux`: `createStore`. `createStore` does exactly what the name would imply.
+We'll only be needing one thing from `redux`: `createStore`. `createStore` does exactly what the name implies.

 ```js
 import { createStore } from "redux";
 ```

 In order to create our store, we'll also need to create our initial state and reducer.
 Let's start with state.
-Our state will be empty for now.
+Our state will be an empty object for now.

 ```js
 const initialState = {};
 ```

 Now that our initial state is set up, let's build a basic `reducer`.
 The `reducer` is a function that takes in two things: `state` and an `action`.
-Let's use our `initialState` as the default value for `state`.
+Let's use our `initialState` as the default value for our `state` parameter.

 ```js
 function reducer(state = initialState, action) {}